Reviews You Can Rely On

 The faster a model heats, the sooner you can get your work done, and the more evenly it heats up, the more effective it is.
 While all irons get hot, and all the models we tested eventually take out wrinkles, differing heat levels are required for different types of fabrics.
 Getting hot enough for some materials can make all the difference in removing stubborn creases and pressing out wrinkles.

 We measured the soleplate temperatures on High for every iron we tested.
+Notice that some do not get hot enough, or aren't evenly heated throughout.

 Credit: Abriah Wofford